- 1 package (1/4 ounce) active dry yeast

 - Punch dough down.
-Roll into an 18-in. x 12-in. rectangle; spread with butter.
+Roll into an 18x12-in. rectangle; spread with butter.
 Combine sugar and cinnamon; sprinkle over dough to within 1/2 in. of edges.

 - Roll up jelly-roll style, starting with a short side; pinch seams to seal.
 Cut into 12 slices.
-Place cut sides down in a 13-in. x 9-in. baking pan coated with cooking spray.
+Place cut side down in a 13x9-in. baking pan coated with cooking spray.
 Cover and let rise until doubled, about 45 minutes.

 - Bake at 375° for 15-20 minutes or until golden brown.
 For icing, in a small bowl, beat the confectioners' sugar, cream and butter until smooth.
 Drizzle over warm rolls.
 Yield: 1 dozen.